stockgeeks/spring-kafka-labs-01/create-spring-boot-project-exercise.md

-# Create a spring boot application
+# Create a Spring Boot Application

-In this lab you will create a Spring Boot Application as a starting point, in order to do that open a browser and navigate to [https://start.spring.io](https://start.spring.io), you should see this website displayed below.
+In this lab you will create a Spring Boot Application wich will be used in other exercises as a starting point for tasks and hands on exercises.

+## Goal

+The goal of this lab is to have a running Spring Boot Application with `Spring for Apache Kafka and Spring Web` configured.

+## Task - Create a new Spring Boot Application

+Open a browser and navigate to [https://start.spring.io](https://start.spring.io), you should see this website displayed below.

-> Try to use the same versions as we recommend on the labs but don't worry too much if the version doesn't exactly match the version you see in this guide, Spring Boot evolves fast but most likely small divergence in the versions will not break compatibility with the exercises here, we will update the exercises every time this happens.
+> Try to use the same versions as we recommend on the labs but don't worry too much if the version doesn't exactly match the version you see in this guide, Spring Boot, Kafka and Spring Kafka evolve fast but most likely small divergence in the versions will not break compatibility with the exercises here, we will update the exercises every time this happens.

 Spring Boot Initializer Web Site: